Blacks now less likely to be violent-crime victims than Whites, Hispanics

 Experts don’t agree exactly on why the numbers are dropping.

-William Sabol, the former director of statistics at BJS, said there are several theories why fewer Black people are victims of violent crime than in the past.
+William Sabol, a former director of statistics at Bureau of Justice Statistics, said there are several theories why the number of Black people who are victims of violent crime has dropped.

-Mr. Sabol proffered that the overall decrease in violent crime is because even before the pandemic people weren’t out on the streets as much as they were in the past.
+Mr. Sabol said people weren’t out on the streets as much as they were in the past, even before the COVID-19 pandemic.

-For example, drug dealers are becoming increasingly reliant on cash apps to conduct their business.
+Drug dealers are becoming increasingly reliant on cash apps to conduct business.
 A recent survey of millennials found that nearly one-third had used an online cash app to pay for drugs, including marijuana, cocaine and the stimulant Adderall.

 “Drug dealers are using cash apps so the folks who would rob them wouldn’t rob them,” Mr. Sabol said.

-Another explanation is that the economic gains made in the Black community over the past decade.
-The Black unemployment rate currently stands at 12%, down from a high 16.8% in 2010, according to U.S. Census Bureau data.
+Another explanation is the economic gains made in the Black community over the past decade.
+The Black unemployment rate stands at 12%, down from a high of 16.8% in 2010, according to Census Bureau data.
 Last year, the poverty rate for Blacks fell below 20% for the first time in history, the Census Bureau found.

 “The reality is that you would expect crime to decline as Blacks move to affluent suburbs away from ‘hood culture,” Mr. Reilly said.
 “When you see crimes with a Black victim go down, you are seeing the impact of changes in social class.
 If you are an accountant, you don’t have time to go wilding in the streets.”

-While Mr. Sabol called the BJS’s findings “reputable and reliable,” he questioned whether researchers were able to reach economically-disadvantaged urban Blacks and rural Whites.
+While Mr. Sabol called the study’s findings “reputable and reliable,” he questioned whether researchers were able to reach economically disadvantaged urban Blacks and rural Whites.
 Excluding poor communities from the study could artificially depress the results, he said.

 “One of the challenges is covering the entire population,” he said.
 “Surveys like this tend to perform poorly with the hard-to-reach population, including homeless and those who don’t have stable addresses.”

-Another question is whether the data excluded crimes not reported to the police.
-The BJS study didn’t say whether unreported crimes were included in the findings.
+Another question is whether the data excluded crimes not reported to police.
+The study didn’t say whether unreported crimes were included in the findings.

-Mr. Reilly disagreed that unreported crime was a factor in the survey, saying the BJS models are designed to account for unreported crimes and people excluded from the study.
+Mr. Reilly disagreed that unreported crime was a factor.
+He said the survey models are designed to account for unreported crimes and people excluded from the study.

 “If you see a decline, that is a real decline,” he said.